Zash/lua-unbound/README.markdown

 :   DNSSEC root trust anchors, a string or array of strings.

 `trustfile`
 :   Path to a file containing DNSSEC root trust anchors.
+Can be
+    specified at compile-time (recommended for distributors).

 The built-in defaults are as follows: